vasylenko/devdosvid.blog/content/cv/index.md

 company="Hillel IT School"
 dates="Jul'20 - Mar'23" >}}

-Gave DevOps classes to diverse people with different backgrounds and skillsets: sysadmins and developers from IT, students from the university, and sales managers from retail.
-There was one thing in common: they all wanted to know what DevOps is and how it works.

-Taught them how to work inside and with the development teams and use tools such as Terraform, Ansible, Jenkins, and Docker, and how to think DevOps.

-It was a win-win for myself and my students: I could get a unique tutoring experience and fulfill my long-cherished dream of being a teacher, and my students gained new jobs or promotions.
+As a DevOps Coach, I delivered comprehensive training to a diverse group of participants.
+My classes focused on demystifying the principles of DevOps and providing practical insights into its implementation across various industries.
+I instructed participants on effectively integrating and collaborating within development teams, utilizing key DevOps tools such as Terraform, Ansible, Jenkins, and Docker.

+My teaching emphasized the technical skills and the DevOps mindset, encouraging proactive problem-solving and continuous improvement practices.
+This role was mutually beneficial; it allowed me to realize my aspiration of teaching while providing valuable career advancement opportunities for my students, many of whom secured new employment or promotions as a result of the training.
+My experience as a DevOps Coach honed my instructional abilities and deepened my understanding of how DevOps principles can be adapted and applied in different organizational contexts.

 {{< cv-job-title
 logo="assets/itcraft.png"
-header="DevOps Teamlead"
+header="Team Lead"
 company="ITCraft"
 link="https://itechcraft.com/"
 dates="Mar'17 - Jun'20" >}}

-My biggest project — is my team.
-A skilled and highly motivated team of engineers sincerely cares about its work outcomes.
+I managed a dynamic and dedicated team of engineers.
+Our efforts were centered on delivering high-quality outcomes and enhancing the operational framework within which we worked.

-### Key accomplishments
+Key Accomplishments:
-- Created a team of engineers that completed more than 40 successful projects of different sizes;
-- Team size growth: from 1 to 8;
-- Tripled the number of shared projects with other departments by boosting department reputation and team visibility within the company;
-- Introduced DevOps as a Service business model in the department;
-- Mentored senior and middle engineers from junior newcomers;
-- Fostered the culture of ownership.

-### Challenges
-- Transform team members’ mindset toward ownership culture;
-- Keep the team motivated throughout ups and downs;
-- Justification of the advantages of my team to the clients in the pre-sales stage.
+**Team Development**: I grew the team from 1 to 8 engineers, completing over 40 projects successfully.
+I addressed the challenge of fostering a culture of ownership, transforming team members' mindsets to enhance personal responsibility and accountability.

+**Interdepartmental Collaboration**: Boosted the department’s reputation and visibility, tripling the number of projects shared with other departments.
+Maintained high team motivation and engagement during peaks and drawdowns of workload, ensuring consistent performance and collaboration.

+**Innovative Business Modeling**: Introduced 'DevOps as a Service' within our department, revolutionizing our business approach and optimizing project delivery.
+This initiative also involved articulating and justifying the team’s advantages to potential clients during pre-sales, enhancing client understanding and satisfaction.

+**Mentorship and Leadership**: Mentored junior newcomers into capable senior and middle engineers, emphasizing continuous professional growth and development.
+This mentorship also played a key role in maintaining team motivation and cohesion through varying project demands and workloads.

 {{< cv-job-title
 logo="assets/ysa.png"